- Lotte World/Lotte World Tower

 Address: 365-8 Seogyo-dong, Mapo-gu, Seoul

 Insadong is a famous area filled with Korean culture.
+It is home to many little art galleries and artsy shops, as well as funky tea houses, restaurants, Buddhist temples, and lively street culture.
 There you can rent hanbok, drink Korean traditional teas, have Korean traditional snacks, and watch street performances.
 It is one of Seoul’s most fascinating and creative neighborhoods.
 Furthermore, it was the first commissioned area for artists to display their works and sell traditional Korean art in the form of paintings, calligraphy, and traditional Korean carved masks.
 As the years went by, many shopkeepers started to sell Korean souvenirs.

 Many tourists come to Insadong to buy traditional Korean art, products, and other souvenirs.
 Insadong has special tax breaks for the purpose of promoting Korean culture.
 They also have a variety of antique shops, art galleries, and traditional stationery shops.
 In addition, make sure you check out the alleys as well as there are many interesting restaurants and family shops waiting for you there.
 In addition, don’t be surprised if you are interviewed by a group of students for their school project or report.